 Paint the Wall With Desired Base Color

 Make sure to have that base color on hand for any touchups you may have at the end of the stencil project.
-My base color is Benjamin Moore White.
+My base color is Benjamin Moore White OC-151.

 Place the Stencil for First Section

-I began at the top left corner of the wall, placing the stencil at the ceiling with blue painter’s tape to hold the stencil in place.
+I began stenciling in the top left corner of the wall, securing the stencil at the ceiling with blue painter’s tape.
 No measuring…it went directly in the corner.

 Pounce & Stamp with Brush